 Additional words: Andrew Hayward and Jack Needham

-- Read our full Nintendo Switch review, our Switch Lite review and our Switch OLED review.
+- Which Switch is best for you?
+Nintendo Switch review, our Switch Lite review and our Switch OLED review

 1) Luigi’s Mansion 3

 Luigi’s Mansion has always been a much-loved franchise with the Nintendo hardcore, but as the biggest Switch launch of 2019 so far, beating out his more famous twin and that Link fella, the series’ third entry sees the green-suited scaredy cat offically go mainstream.

 Happily, the game is absolutely worth its success.
 In our five star review, our reviewer said Luigi’s Mansion 3 feels like a playable cartoon, elevated to greatness by its creative, varied level design and clever puzzles.
 Then there’s Gooigi, Luigi’s Flubber-like sidekick who can be called upon at any time to help our hero out.
 Get ghost-hunting.